Lewskl/school-zengarden/README.md

 # school-zengarden

-A style for the (<http://www.csszengarden.com/>)[CSS Zen Garden] made as a school project.
+A style for the [CSS Zen Garden](<http://www.csszengarden.com/>) made as a school project.
 Short-term project, will be abandoned before June 2018.